What You Should Know About Reef-Safe SunscreensMay 06, 2022

 The Difference Between Chemical and Physical Sunscreen

 According to the American Academy of Dermatology, a chemical sunscreen protects you by absorbing the sun’s rays and is formulated with one or more of many possible active ingredients, such as oxybenzone or octinoxate.
-Physical sunscreens, on the other hand, provide protection by deflecting the sun’s rays and usually contain blockers like titanium dioxide or zinc oxide as active ingredients.
+Physical (or mineral) sunscreens, on the other hand, provide protection by deflecting the sun’s rays and usually contain reef-safe blockers like titanium dioxide or zinc oxide as active ingredients.

 The Best Sunscreens Without Oxybenzone and Octinoxate